hdl-modules/hdl-modules/modules/sine_generator/doc/sine_generator.rst

   \text{SFDR} = 6 \times (\text{memory_data_width} + 1) \text{ dB}.

-Hence, simply choose a generic value that fulfills your SFDR requirement.
+Use this equation to determine the ``memory_data_width`` generic value you need, given your SFDR requirement.
 There is no need to adjust any other generic value to the generator top level.